wazuh/wazuh-agent/BUILD.md

     git clone https://github.com/wazuh/wazuh-agent.git
     ```

-3. **Initialize Submodules**
+3. **Vcpkg**

-    The project uses submodules, so you need to initialize and update them.
-Run the following commands:
+    The project uses Vcpkg for dependency management.
+If you already have Vcpkg's repository checked out, make sure that `VCPKG_ROOT` is set.
+    Otherwise, the repository will be checked out during CMake's configuration phase.

+4. **Configure and Build the Project**

     ```bash
     cd wazuh-agent
-    git submodule update --init --recursive
-    ```

-4. **Configure and Build the Project**

-    ```bash
     cmake src -B build
     cmake --build build
     ```